Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/VPS Setup Instructions.md

 - Label your VPS instance and click **Deploy Now**

 ### 4).
 Open BitVise SSH Client:
-- Fill in the host & username (get from VPS control panel).
+- Fill in the host & username (get from VPS control panel overview page).
 - Click login.
 - You will be prompted to accept and save a host key.
 Click accept and save.
-- Enter your password (get from VPS control panel).
+- Enter your password (get from VPS control panel overview page).
 - Click the "New Terminal Console" button.

 ### 5).
 Enter the following commands (in order):